boktai1000/project-mithril/README.md

 # Windows

-## Creating a secure USB Drive for installation
+## Pre-Installation - Creating a secure USB Drive for installation

 ### Format / Clear USB Drive using Powershell (no third party utilities)